Maria Altmann: Early life

 Maria Altmann was born Maria Victoria Bloch on February 18, 1916, in Vienna, Austria-Hungary, the daughter of Marie Therese (née Bauer 1874–1961) and Gustav Bloch (1862–1938).
 The family name was changed to Bloch-Bauer the following year.

-She was a niece of Adele Bloch-Bauer, a wealthy Jewish patron of the arts who served as the model for some of Klimt's best-known paintings and who hosted a Viennese salon that regularly attracted the most prominent artists of the day, including Gustav Mahler, Richard Strauss, Arthur Schnitzler, Johannes Brahms, Franz Werfel, Alma Mahler, Leo Slezak, Otto Wagner, George Minne, Karl Renner, Julius Tandler, and Klimt.
-Maria was close friends in the 1930s with Viennese actor and Hollywood-transplant Walter Slezak.
+She was a niece of Adele Bloch-Bauer, a wealthy Jewish patron of the arts who served as the model for some of Klimt's best-known paintings.
+Her Viennese salon regularly attracted the most prominent artists of the day, including Gustav Mahler, Richard Strauss, Arthur Schnitzler, Johannes Brahms, Franz Werfel, Alma Mahler, Leo Slezak, Otto Wagner, George Minne, Karl Renner, Julius Tandler, and Klimt.
+Maria was close friends in the 1930s with Viennese actor and Hollywood transplant Walter Slezak.
 Her nephew was Canadian businessman and arts patron Peter Bentley.

 In 1937, Maria married Fredrick "Fritz" Altmann.
-Not long after their Paris honeymoon, the 1938 Anschluss incorporated Austria into Nazi Germany.
-Under the Nazis, Fredrick was arrested in Austria and held hostage at the Dachau concentration camp to force his brother Bernhard Altmann, by then safely in England, to transfer his successful Bernhard Altmann textile factory into German hands.
-Fredrick was released and the couple fled, making a harrowing escape, leaving behind home, loved ones, and property (including jewelry that later found its way into the collection of Hermann Göring).
+Not long after their Paris honeymoon, Austria was annexed by Nazi Germany.
+Under the Nazis, Fredrick was arrested and held hostage at the Dachau concentration camp to force his brother Bernhard Altmann, by then safely in England, to transfer his successful Bernhard Altmann textile factory into German hands.
+Fredrick was released and the couple fled, leaving behind home, loved ones, and property (including jewelry that later found its way into the collection of Hermann Göring).
 Many of their friends and relatives were either killed by the Nazis or committed suicide.
 Traveling by way of Liverpool, England, they reached the United States and settled first in Fall River, Massachusetts, and finally in the Los Angeles neighborhood of Cheviot Hills.
 Maria Altmann's cousin, Ruth Rogers-Altmann, made it out of Vienna around the same time and settled in New York.

 Shortly after Maria arrived in Los Angeles in 1942, Bernhard Altmann mailed her a sweater made of cashmere wool – a luxury fabric not yet widely available in the United States – accompanied with the note: "See what you can do with this."
 Maria took the sweater to Kerr's Department Store in Beverly Hills and attracted a multitude of buyers in California and across the United States for Bernhard Altmann's cashmere sweaters.
 Maria became the face of cashmere in California and eventually started her own clothing business.
 Among her clients was Caroline Brown Tracy, the mother of actor Spencer Tracy.

 Altmann became a naturalized American citizen in 1945.
 Her husband died in 1994.